 There are six tips available for the torch.
 Because of their extraordinarily small orifices, tip sizes 2 and 3 are fitted with a synthetic sapphire to ensure accurate gas flow.
-There is also a heating tips available.
+There are also two different heating tips available, one tip is for use with acetylene or hydrogen and another tip is designed for propane or natural gas.
 Refer to the pressure recommendation chart provided in this booklet for the tips being used.